Parametric Insurance makes good sense for New Zealand

 What is parametric insurance?

 Parametric insurance (also referred to as event or index-based) insurance is a policy that settles claims within days after the policy has been triggered by an event using a pre-defined index or parameter.
 The pre-agreed nature of the claims process, whereby the policy is triggered by an independent and third-party index (i.e. GeoNet strong motion sensors), provides much greater certainty and speed to claim settlement.
-There is no need for assessors, engineers, and claims forms – just a text confirmation of impact.
+There is no need for assessors, engineers, and claims forms prior to payment – just a text confirmation of impact.

 Why parametric insurance makes good sense for New Zealand

-Parametric insurance plays a very special role in a crisis by deliberately seeking to support customers in the early recovery phase by providing upfront claim settlement (i.e. cash) within days of a crisis event.
+Parametric insurance plays a very special role in a crisis by deliberately seeking to support customers in the early recovery phase by providing claim settlement (i.e. cash) within days of a crisis event.
 The diagram below highlights that:

 • Different types of insurance policies can play different, but complementary, roles across the recovery timeline